MalCVE: Malware Detection and CVE Association Using Large Language Models: Discussion

 \subsubsection{Reliability}

 The experiments were restricted by limited resources, totaling approximately \$58.75 for OpenAI services and \$69.86 for Gemini across 3,839 analyzed JARs.
-Despite the low costs, the limited budget constrained the scale and depth of the experiments relative to typical commercial research standards.
-Larger and more diverse experiments, which are often feasible in industry-funded studies, were infeasible within the scope of our study.
+We did not compare the accuracy of MalCVE with commercial tools due to their high cost.
+Our limited budget constrained the scale and depth of the experiments relative to typical commercial research standards.
+Larger and more diverse experiments, which are often feasible in industry-funded studies, were infeasible within the budget and scope of our study.